 Have a book to recommend to the library?
 Click Here

-The chidren's library is currently under construction and will be available soon in the upper atrium of the Hunter Building.
+The chidren's library is available soon in the upper atrium of the Hunter Building.
 The library has a children’s collection (ages preschool to second grade).

 Spring Garden by Tomoka Shibasaki.
 Residents of an apartment soon to be torn down in Tokyo discover the history of a Western style mansion built near their building .
 For them, it comes to embody their pasts, present, and hopes for the future. http://www.librarything.com/work/19513679/book/152555610

 Trumpocracy by David Frum.
 David Frum, senior editor of the Atlantic, presents his critical views of the Trump presidency and of the actions of politicians.
 His view is that current actions show a disregard for the norms of political behaviors.
 He still has hopes for the future which he also addresses here. http://www.librarything.com/catalog/rscucclibrary&deepsearch=Trumpocracy

 Traitor: A Thriller by Jonathan de Shalit.
 The CIA accepts a young Israeli’s offer to spy on his country for money and power.
 However, the new spy’s handler is a Russian mole in the CIA.
 The information the Israeli spy produces goes straight to the Kremlin.
 When the presence of a traitor is suspected, the investigation leads from Israel to Russia to the United States.
 Who will survive and who will be betrayed? http://www.librarything.com/catalog/rscucclibrary&deepsearch=Traitor%3A+A+Thriller